 You’ve always wanted to get to the top of the Eiffel Tower and contemplate Paris’s unique view.
 Or maybe you want to try how pizza tastes in Italy?
 Have you ever dreamt of diving with sharks?
 Or perhaps something less risky like taking a bath with a Thai elephant?

 Of course, you do, but these things cost a fortune, right?
 And you can’t just organize it yourself.

 Nowadays, self-arranged journeys are getting more and more popular, and it is easier than ever to do it.
 You don’t need travel agencies telling you where and when to go, costing you double in the end.
 Arranging the journey yourself would not only save you money but would also give you a tailor-made experience suited to all your likes and needs.
 Trust me on this one.
 It may sound complicated, but all you need is a working phone, an internet connection, and some comfy shoes.

 See the way I do it and go bath that elephant yourself!

-Since you are reading this, you probably have a destination in your mind already.
-If your schedule is flexible, there are some overlooked checks you should consider:
+Since you are reading this, you probably have a particular destination in mind.
+If your schedule is flexible, there are some overlooked checks you should consider doing:

-While you’re researching your dream destination, thousands of other people do it as well … and (unless they’ve read this post too) they’ll pick the best season suggested online.
+But the tourist season has the best weather, why should I avoid it?
+While you’re researching your dream destination, thousands of other people do it as well … and (unless they’ve read this post too), they’ll pick the best season.

-Unless you want to meet more tourists than locals, you will have to pick something a month before or after the best period.
-Be wary not to choose too bad of a month though.
-You don’t want your trip ruined by any weather conditions.
-The most popular months are usually the summer ones and around the holidays in December.
+Unless you want to meet more tourists than locals, you will have to pick something a month before or after the top tourist period.
+Be wary not to choose too bad of a month, though.
+You don’t want to be stuck in a hurricane or something.
+The most popular months are usually the summer ones and the December holidays.

 Here is a great site to help you avoid any wet seasons.